andrew/ultimate-awesome/README.md

 - [Library-of-Ethereum](https://github.com/ArpitIngle/Library-of-Ethereum) - Curated Collection of Ethereum Ecosystem Resources.
 - [awesome-solidity](https://github.com/BlockchainLabsNZ/awesome-solidity) - A curated list of awesome Solidity resources.
 - [awesome-text-editing](https://github.com/dok/awesome-text-editing) - Collection of text editing resources and libraries for the web.
-- [Awesome-3D-AIGC](https://github.com/mdyao/Awesome-3D-AIGC) - A curated list of papers and open-source resources focused on 3D AIGC.
 - [awesome-kinesis](https://github.com/bbbbbrie/awesome-kinesis) - Unofficial curated list of resources and references for Kinesis keyboard enthusiasts.
 - [awesome-italian-public-datasets](https://github.com/italia/awesome-italian-public-datasets) - A selection of interesting Open dataset from the Italian Public Administration and Civic Data use cases.
 - [awesome-official-statistics-software](https://github.com/SNStatComp/awesome-official-statistics-software) - An awesome list of statistical software for creating and accessing official statistics.